 History of Clavey Auto Service

-One of Glenview’s oldest, family-operated auto service centers, Clavey Auto Service, has completed it’s 50th year of business.
+One of Glenview’s oldest, family-operated auto service centers, Clavey Auto Service, is entering it’s 61st year of business.
 The company originally opened in 1956 at 1332 Waukegan Road and later moved to 812 Waukegan, the current site of Glenview State Bank.
-For the last 34 years, Clavey Auto has been located at its current site at 2003 Chestnut Avenue, between Waukegan Road and Lehigh Avenue.
+For the last 44 years, Clavey Auto has been located at its current site at 2003 Chestnut Avenue, between Waukegan Road and Lehigh Avenue.

 The Clavey name also has a connection to one of Glenview’s oldest families, the Rugens.
 Louis Clavey, great-grandfather to Lou, Arliss and Marvin, was married to Anna Rugen.